Black Rock Mountain State Park: Tornado

 On April 27, 2011, the park was hit by an EF-2 tornado spawned from the same supercell thunderstorm that had earlier in the evening tracked across central Alabama, heavily damaging Tuscaloosa.
 Thousands of trees were snapped or uprooted, and large parts of the park's camping areas and summit area were damaged.
 In the camping area, several cars and trucks were crushed by falling trees, however, no injuries were sustained.
 The park was re-opened to the public on May 6; however, large swaths of downed timber remain, especially on the mountain's westernmost flank above 3,200 feet.
 Most park trails were re-opened on May 13, with the exception of the Ada-hi Falls Trail.
-A large section of wooden steps was crushed by fallen trees and will have to be replaced before the trail is re-opened.
+A large section of wooden steps was crushed by fallen trees.
+The trail has since been repaired and reopened.